jpetazzo/jpetazzo.github.io/_posts/2020-04-16-streaming-part-1-overview.markdown

 are precisely the parts that I'm comfortable with!

+## Results

+If you want to see what my online talks look like, here are a couple of examples:

+- [Troubleshooting Troublesome Pods]
+- [FiqueEmCasaConf]

+(Note that in both cases, the quality is not as good as it could be, because I was streaming to a third person who was then re-streaming it to YouTube Live.
+I hope to have "direct" streams soon too, with hopefully a better quality!)

 ## What's next

 In [part 2], I will describe the equipment that I am using